Monday 21st August 2017 -

 At one time, this wetland extended over 100,000 hectares, west from Moree to the Barwon Darling River in the far west.
 Today it exists as a mere remnant, being only 15% of its former extent.
 In a move to halt continual wetlands loss, four local land owners listed portions of their wetlands under the International Ramsar Wetlands Agreement in 1998.
 At the time, the listed area (823 Ha @ 29°18'S 149°14'E) was entirely privately-owned.
 Today, these wetlands are preserved as the Gwydir Wetlands State Conservation Area (SCA).

 The owners of the nearby private property 'Boyanga South' cater for visitors at all times of the year and are prepared to take interested parties to their nearby lagoons and wetlands upon request.
-A map is available from the Moree Visitor Information Centre and shows the route from Moree and distances to the reserve and relevant sites.
-This trip is recommended in DRY WEATHER ONLY.
+'Boyanga South' has camping sites suitable for vans and tents as well as huts with kitchen and dining facilities.

 Solar powered RMCAM internet enabled cameras & weather sensors were recently installed in remote locations across the Gwydir Wetlands State Conservation Area.
 The camera is now set up to take images every 10 minutes & upload to a dedicated non OEH website.